Online business magazine Fortune.com has published the next article about Avon:

 4. Late to the Hispanic market

 Though Hispanics have long made up a sizable part of the U.S. population and are proportionally big spenders on beauty, Avon was late to discover that segment.
 It was only in 2014 that Avon created marketing materials made specifically for its Hispanic reps, who sold far more products than non-Hispanics on a per capita basis.

-Want to read the 0 reviews on Avon?
-Click here for Avon Review!
+Want to read the 0 reviews on Avon Products?
+Click here for Avon Products Review!